 The rules of bearings

-Here are the main rules of using bearings:
+Here are the main rules for using bearings:

-- Bearings always start from North and go in a clockwise direction e.g. East would be 90 degrees.
+- Bearings always start from North and go clockwise, e.g. East would be 90 degrees.

 - Bearings always have three digits in their names, but airports shorten this down to the first two.
 For instance, One of London Heathrow’s runways is called 09, but its bearing is 090 because it must have three digits.

 - Every runway has 2 names.
 If we look at a small airport like the one on the small island of St. Helena, its one runway has 2 names, 20 and 02.
 This is because if you are approaching the airport from the south-west, then you are on a bearing of 200 degrees, and if you are approaching from the north-east then you are on a bearing of 20 degrees.

 - If a runway is straight, its two names will have a mathematical difference of 180 degrees e.g. 200 – 180 = 20.

 Bearings determine the heading of the plane on the autopilot, so if you were to put in “Heading 270” to the computer, your aircraft would head direct west until you told it not to.